Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualbox_demo.md

 - Create a new virtual machine and boot it up (nothing will happen).
 - Boot up some configured virtual machine (Ubuntu).
 - Creating a new virtual machine
-    - Click on `new`
+    - Click on `new`.
-    - I use `expert mode` to set disk location, size and memory.
+    - Use `expert mode` to set disk location, size and memory.
 Note, that one can change that also later on.
     - After clicking on `Create` a menu to create the `Virtual Hard Disk` opens.
         - One can choose between fixed size and dynamically allocated (i.e. the drive grows).
 I personally recommend avoiding dynamically allocated without upper limit.
     - Creates empty machine.
 Will not do much as we do not have any OS installed.
 VirtualBox will prompt to mount an image (iso).